Can I freeze my credit card?

 man checking card details on phone

-Freezing a credit card for lost or stolen cards
+Freezing a lost or stolen credit card

 Freezing a credit card to reduce debt